The Bastard Son of 100 Maniacs, The Springwood Slasher, The Man of Your Dreams.

 Manipulative Bastard: Freddy loves to distract and torture other people by appearing as their loved ones.
 Especially in Freddy Vs. Jason, where he enters the dormant Jason's dreams and takes the form of Pamela Voorhees to revive Jason and get him to go wreak havoc in Springwood, all in an attempt to regain the power to kill again.

 Motive Decay: Subverted; after slaughtering the children of the parents of Springwood responsible for killing him, the film franchise changes Freddy's motives to collecting souls to increase his powers, occasionally trying to find a way to transfer his powers into the real world, and sometimes just killing for the sake of killing.
+By Freddy's Dead, he becomes an Omnicidal Maniac, intending to kill the children in every town in the world he can spread to.

 New Powers as the Plot Demands: A running joke in the series is that Freddy's powers are pretty much limitless, as far as changing from film to film.
 It does make sense however.
 Since Freddy has effectively become the king of nightmares, his powers in the dreamscape would be virtually unlimited.
 On the rare occasions he manifests in the "real" world, he generally gets his ass kicked (most notably, at the end of the first film).